-Total Number of Total Assets of Accounts Total Assets of Accounts Subject to a Performance-Based Type of Accounts Accounts (in millions) Fee Fee (in millions) Registered Investment Companies 74 \$9,191 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0
+Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions) Registered Investment Companies 5 \$1,054 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0

 Portfolio Manager Fund Ownership.
 The Fund is required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
-As of October 31, 2024, Mr. Maher and Mr. Reilly of the Sub-Adviser beneficially owned Shares of the Fund in the range of \$100,001-\$500,000.
-Mrs. Duan and Mr. Ragauss did not beneficially own any Shares of the Fund.
+As of the date of this SAI, the Fund had not yet commenced operations and no Shares were owned by the portfolio managers.

 Portfolio Manager Compensation.

-Mrs. Duan and Mr. Ragauss are compensated by the Adviser with a base salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Fund.
-Each of Mrs. Duan and Mr. Ragauss is an equity owner of the Adviser, and therefore may benefit indirectly from the revenue generated by the Fund's Advisory Agreement with the Adviser.
+Each of Mr. Ragauss and Mr. McCaig is compensated by the Adviser with a base salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Fund.
+Messrs.
+Ragauss and McCaig are each equity owners of the Adviser, and therefore may benefit indirectly from the revenue generated by the Fund's Advisory Agreement with the Adviser.